freedomofpress/encryption-works/encryption_works.md

 ### Operational Security

-The NSA isn't the only adversity journalists have to be wary of.
+The NSA isn't the only adversary journalists have to be wary of.
 Imagine a newsroom that relies on a cloud-based storage system for documents.
 You and your colleagues are working on a story over the course of a few weeks.
 Just as you're beginning to edit the final draft, a reporter is fired.
 He returns his work laptop but nobody thinks to revoke his access to the cloud storage system your newsroom uses.
 He takes the story and the months of research to a rival newspaper and scoops you.

 What steps could have been taken to stop this from happening?
 Working through this scenario will go a long way towards threat modeling, meaning we figure out the threats facing us and decide how best to defend against them.
 This starts by asking questions such as: